boldradius/total-map/README.md

 Now the solution would look like this:

     val total : Total[User] = ???
-    val id : total.Key = ???
+    val id : total.Id = ???

-Now we are guaranteed that the id, of type `total.Key`, has a corresponding `User` in `total`.
+Now we are guaranteed that the id, of type `total.Id`, has a corresponding `User` in `total`.

 This way we can have data structures that enforce referential integrity.
 We can safely represent relations over dynamic sets.